joshjohanning/github-misc-scripts/gh-cli/README.md

 See the [docs](https://docs.github.com/en/graphql/reference/objects#enterpriseownerinfo) for further information.

+### get-enterprise-organizations-for-user.sh

+Get a list of organizations in an enterprise the user is a member of

+### get-enterprise-organizations-members-count.sh

+Gets the organizations in an enterprise and the returns number of members in each organization.
+If the user calling the script isn't a member of a particular organization, it will return 0 members.

 ### get-enterprise-organizations.sh

 Gets all organizations for a given enterprise, requires the enterprise slug.
 Handles pagination and returns the organization id and login.